Setting Up Lumabooth (formerly dslrBooth): Part 1

 1. Camera detection and settings

-Once the camera has been connected to the PC and DSLRBooth opened, the software should automatically detect the box.
+Once the device is connected to the PC and Lumabooth is open, the software should automatically detect the device.

 2. Resolution and image quality

-By default, DSLRBooth offers files suitable for conventional printing (300 dpi).
-This corresponds to approximately 1200×1800 px for 10×15 cm output.
+By default, Lumabooth provides files optimized for standard printing (300 dpi).
+This corresponds to approximately 1200×1800 px for a 10×15 cm print.

-Filters and effects: DSLRBooth integrates various filters (black & white, sepia, glam effect, etc.).
-If you intend to use them, test them beforehand to make sure they don't excessively lengthen post-processing time.
+• Filters and Effects: Lumabooth includes a variety of filters (black and white, sepia, Glam effect, etc.).
+If you plan to use them, test them beforehand to make sure they don’t significantly increase the post-processing time.

 3. Template and print format